Opeoluwa-Fatunmbi/iBet/README.md

 iBet API comes with built-in documentation powered by DRF-YASG.
 You can explore and test the API using Swagger and ReDoc.

-- Swagger UI: To view and interact with the API using Swagger UI, go to `http://127.0.0.1:8000/swagger/` in your web browser.
+- Swagger UI: To view and interact with the API using Swagger UI, go to `http://127.0.0.1:8000/api/swagger/` in your web browser.

-- ReDoc: For a more user-friendly API documentation interface, navigate to `http://127.0.0.1:8000/redoc/` in your web browser.
+- ReDoc: For a more user-friendly API documentation interface, navigate to `http://127.0.0.1:8000/api/redoc/` in your web browser.

 Feel free to explore the available endpoints, request formats, and responses to understand how to use the iBet API effectively.

-That's it!
-You now have the iBet API up and running on your local server.
-Have fun developing and exploring the exciting world of iMessage game betting!
-If you encounter any issues or have questions, please refer to the project's GitHub repository for further assistance.